Iron sucrose: Chemical structure

 The chemical formula of iron sucrose is C_{12}H_{29}Fe_{5}Na_{2}O_{23}.
 The iron sucrose molecule is a polymer with two main molecules; sucrose (chemical formula C_{12}H_{22}O_{11}) and an iron (III) hydroxide (Na_{2}Fe_{5}O_{8}•3(H_{2}O)).
 These two components are in solution together, but are not bound to one another.
 Iron sucrose is a type II complex, with two oxygen atoms bonded to each iron atom.
 When used for medicinal purposes, the iron complex is polymerized and the sucrose molecules combined to form a larger polysaccharide.
 The number of polymerizations does not have to be the same as the number of sucrose molecules in the polysaccharide.

 Structure of iron sucrose.
 Sucrose molecule is black, and iron complex and ions in solution are red.

 History

 Iron sucrose's first known use was in Europe in 1949, but it was not used in US medicine until November 2000.
 It replaced iron dextran, which had been in use in the US since the 1900s, as a treatment for iron deficiency.
 Iron dextran was only used for extremely high risk situations, because it released enough iron at once to be toxic to the body.
 Further development of iron dextran was able to lower these reactions, but also caused more severe gastrointestinal problems.
 These compounds caused issues mostly because of their high molecular weights.
-Low molecular weight alternatives were eventually introduced to counter these risks.
-The first of these was ferric gluconate in 1999, which lowered the risk of unwanted gastrointestinal issues.
+Low-molecular-weight alternatives were eventually introduced to counter these risks.
+The first of these was sodium ferric gluconate complex in 1999, which lowered the risk of unwanted gastrointestinal issues.
 Iron sucrose followed shortly after, and had an even greater effect on reducing the frequency of serious adverse side effects.